AARP Eye Center

-In most cases, that’s going to be disability.
-Regardless of your age when you start getting Social Security Disability Insurance (SSDI), you receive what you would get if you claimed benefits at full retirement age (FRA) — the age at which you are entitled to 100 percent of the benefit calculated from your average monthly earnings.
-(FRA Is currently 66 and rising gradually to 67 for people born in 1960 or later.)
+Here's why: Regardless of your age when you start collecting SSDI, you receive what you would get if you claimed benefits at full retirement age (FRA) — the age at which you are entitled to 100 percent of the benefit calculated from your average monthly earnings.
+(FRA is 66 and 4 months for people born in 1956, 66 and 6 months for those born in 1957, and rising two months every year before topping out at 67 for people born in 1960 or later.)

-If you turn 62 in 2020, you’re eligible for only 71.7 percent of that retirement benefit, so you’re probably better off sticking with SSDI.
+If you turn 62 in 2023, you’re eligible for only 70 percent of that full retirement benefit, so your SSDI benefit will probably be higher.
 When you reach FRA, the disability benefit automatically converts to a retirement benefit, and you’ll get the same monthly amount you’ve been getting.

 Keep in mind

-- Your full retirement benefit is based on your average monthly income in your 35 highest-earning years, adjusted for historical wage trends.
+Your full retirement benefit is based on your average monthly income in your 35 highest-earning years, adjusted for historical wage trends.
 Since you may have worked fewer than 35 years when you claimed disability benefits, the calculation for SSDI is different: Your full benefit is derived from your adjusted monthly average income from age 21 until the year you became disabled.